 Baby Temperament – First Reaction

-When a person is presented with a new food, idea, social situation, person to meet, or a new place to visit, some people will jump right in and others are hesitant.
+When a person is presented with a new food, idea, social situation, person to meet, or a new place to visit, some people will jump right in.
+Others are hesitant.
 Your child’s first reaction is how she responds to one of these new concepts.
 An easy-going child will just jump in.
 This is not always a good thing if they are jumping into mischief.
-A spirited child will initially say “no” or be hesitant about the new idea, food, person, etc. The hesitant child might learn better by watching rather than doing or will simply hang back and watch before jumping in.
+A spirited child will initially say “no” or be hesitant about the new idea, food, person, etc. The hesitant child might learn better by watching rather than doing or will simply watch before jumping in.

 You will likely see this temperament trait very early on.
 It’s the baby’s first reaction to a bath, a new food, a new highchair, the first day at a new daycare or school or the first day of summer when he has to change from wearing pants to shorts.
 It is important to know this is your baby or toddler’s first reaction, not a final decision.
 He may warm up to the birthday party or the new food.
 Sometimes you just have to keep trying.